 Even comparing TEs across time in individual countries may sometimes be challenging, as there can be changes in the methodology used by governments to estimate the revenue forgone or define specific benchmarks.
 When these differences are substantial, the comparability of the data over time can be affected.
 For instance, in 2017, the Netherlands started reporting revenue forgone estimates on (general) tax credits.
-This change in TE reporting explains to a large extent the significant spike in the TE/GDP ratio, which jumped from roughly 3 percent in 2016 to roughly 13 percent in 2017.
+This change in TE reporting explains to a large extent the significant spike in the TE/GDP ratio, which jumped from around 3 per cent in 2016 to roughly 13 per cent in 2017.
 In this concrete case, we input the data as reported by the Netherlands' government, without making any specific adjustment.
-In general, TE reports improve over time, e.g. by including more and better information.
+In general, TE reports improve over time, e.g. by including more and better information, but this is not always the case.